changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

     // compiler can't evaluate abstract variables so it can't figure out what
     // type ShapeOrNumber(boolean) evaluates to, which is just as well since
-    // this can't possibly work if boolean is False val result: ShapeOrNumber(boolean) = 1
+    // this can't possibly work if boolean is False val thisDoesntCompile: ShapeOrNumber(boolean) = 1
-    result
+    thisDoesntCompile
 }
 ```

+So there's no magic here that can make this work.
+At a first glance this seems
+to severely cripple dependent types.
+After all the majority of runtime values
+are *not* going to be literals.
+And in fact we are pretty screwed if we have
+arbitrary runtime values.
+But we have a way of narrowing down what the value of
+a runtime value can be so that it's not arbitrary anymore: pattern matching!

-The answer is that you must pattern match!
-Every pattern match gives the
-compiler additional information about the runtime value of a variable in that
+Every pattern match gives the compiler additional information about the runtime
-branch.
-Then in the branches of your pattern match you can recover literals that
+value of a variable in that branch.
+Then in the branches of your pattern match
-you pass to `ShapeOrNumber`.
+you can recover literals that you pass to `ShapeOrNumber`.

 ```
 function useAtRuntimeTryAgain(boolean: Boolean): NaturalNumber = {